braddope10/LearningReact/chapter_4/ch_4ex_1/README.md

     - Find a better way to style a specific component by giving it a className attribute and assigning the value to "letter"
     - Create a CSS selector for letter and specify everything within the style tag

+In stylingTheReactWay.html you will:

+    - Learn how to style a component the REACT way
+    - Create an object that contains all the styling
+    - Invoke the object within the specific div tag's style attribute using curly braces